My Haas Welcome,

 1

-• Adjust the four corner leveling screws to the same height to lift the base casting 3-1/2" from the ground.
+• Adjust the four corner leveling screws to the same height to lift the base casting to the height specified as [H] on the leveling decal on the back of the machine.

 • Loosen the middle leveling screws [3, 6] so that they are not touching the pads, install jam nuts [1] on leveling screws, but do not tighten